n8n-io/n8n-docs/docs/integrations/builtin/credentials/microsoft.md

 - Teams: [Graph API](https://learn.microsoft.com/en-us/graph/api/resources/teams-api-overview){:target=_blank .external-link}
 - To Do: [Graph API](https://learn.microsoft.com/en-us/graph/todo-concept-overview){:target=_blank .external-link}

-## Using Drive OAuth2

---8<-- "_snippets/integrations/builtin/credentials/cloud-oauth-button.md"

-If you need to configure OAuth2 from scratch, refer to [Microsoft OAuth2 web flow](#microsoft-oauth2-web-flow) below for more information.

-## Using Dynamics OAuth2

-To configure this credential, you'll need:

-- Your **Domain**
-- Select the Dynamics datacenter **Region** you're within: Refer to the [Microsoft Datacenter regions documentation](https://learn.microsoft.com/en-us/power-platform/admin/new-datacenter-regions){:target=_blank .external-link} for more information on the options and corresponding URLs.

---8<-- "_snippets/integrations/builtin/credentials/cloud-oauth-button.md"

-If you need to configure OAuth2 from scratch, refer to [Microsoft OAuth2 web flow](#microsoft-oauth2-web-flow) below for more information.

-## Using Excel OAuth2

---8<-- "_snippets/integrations/builtin/credentials/cloud-oauth-button.md"

-If you need to configure OAuth2 from scratch, refer to [Microsoft OAuth2 web flow](#microsoft-oauth2-web-flow) below for more information.

-## Using Graph Security OAuth2

---8<-- "_snippets/integrations/builtin/credentials/cloud-oauth-button.md"

-If you need to configure OAuth2 from scratch, refer to [Microsoft OAuth2 web flow](#microsoft-oauth2-web-flow) below for more information.

 ## Using OAuth2

-To configure this credential, you'll need:

-- Your **Scope**: Provide a space-separated list of scopes for this credential.
-Refer to [Scopes and permissions in the Microsoft identity platform](https://learn.microsoft.com/en-us/entra/identity-platform/scopes-oidc){:target=_blank .external-link} for a list of possible scopes.

 --8<-- "_snippets/integrations/builtin/credentials/cloud-oauth-button.md"

-If you need to configure OAuth2 from scratch, refer to [Microsoft OAuth2 web flow](#microsoft-oauth2-web-flow) below for more information.

-## Using Outlook OAuth2

-To configure this credential, you'll need:

-- Select whether to **Use Shared Inbox**: The API supports accessing a user's primary email inbox or a shared inbox.
-Turning this on indicates that the credential should access a shared inbox.
-If selected, you'll also need:
-    - **User Principal Name**: Enter the target user's UPN or ID.

---8<-- "_snippets/integrations/builtin/credentials/cloud-oauth-button.md"

-If you need to configure OAuth2 from scratch, refer to [Microsoft OAuth2 web flow](#microsoft-oauth2-web-flow) below for more information.

-## Using Teams OAuth2

---8<-- "_snippets/integrations/builtin/credentials/cloud-oauth-button.md"

-If you need to configure OAuth2 from scratch, refer to [Microsoft OAuth2 web flow](#microsoft-oauth2-web-flow) below for more information.

-## Using To Do OAuth2

---8<-- "_snippets/integrations/builtin/credentials/cloud-oauth-button.md"

-If you need to configure OAuth2 from scratch, refer to [Microsoft OAuth2 web flow](#microsoft-oauth2-web-flow) below for more information.

-## Microsoft OAuth2 web flow
+Some Microsoft services require extra information for OAuth2.
+Refer to [Service-specific settings](#service-specific-settings) for more guidance on those services.

-If you need more detail on what's happening in the Microsoft OAuth web flow, refer to [Microsoft authentication and authorization basics](https://learn.microsoft.com/en-us/graph/auth/auth-concepts){:target=_blank .external-link}.
+For more detail on the Microsoft OAuth2 web flow, refer to [Microsoft authentication and authorization basics](https://learn.microsoft.com/en-us/graph/auth/auth-concepts){:target=_blank .external-link}.
 To configure OAuth2 from scratch, [register an application with the Microsoft Identity Platform](https://learn.microsoft.com/en-us/graph/auth-register-app-v2){:target=_blank .external-link}.

 Use these settings for your application: